Pelagicore/qface/docs/annotations.rst

     }

 An in code annotation precedes a symbol and it starts with an ``@`` sign.
 A symbol can have more than one one annotation line.
+Each line should be one individual annotation.
 The content is YAML content.
 All ``@`` signs preceding a symbol are collected and then evaluated using a YAML parser.

+For larger annotations you can use the external annotation document feature.

 .. code-block:: python